PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Matching Strokes to Conditions

-Different water demands different techniques.
-Here's what I've learned paddling everywhere from glass-calm lakes to Class III rapids:
+Different environments demand different approaches.
+Here's what I've learned from paddling everywhere from glass-calm lakes to Class III rapids:

 Flatwater/Lakes